-When a reference is removed from an object A reference to an object is any variable whose value is the object.
-When the variable goes out of scope, or when it is assigned a different value, PowerBuilder removes a reference to the object, counts the remaining references, and destroys the object if no references remain.
+A reference to an object is any variable whose value is the object.
+When the variable goes out of scope, or when it is assigned a different value, PowerBuilder removes a reference to the object and counts the remaining references, and the garbage collection process destroys the object if no references remain.